LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Experiments

 \subsection{Evaluation on Real Data}

+We also collected a real test dataset, named \textbf{Real-LOL-Blur}, that contains 240 captured low-light blurry images in the wild and 160 night blurry images from the RealBlur dataset~\cite{rim2020real}.

+\textbf{Evaluation Metrics.} As ground-truths are not available for real test images, We employ the recent image quality accessment method: MUSIQ~\cite{ke2021musiq}, and two wildely-used ones: NRQM~\cite{ma2017learning} and NIQE~\cite{mittal2012making} as our perceptual metrics.
+We choose MUSIQ model trained on KonIQ-10k dataset, it focuses more on color contrast and sharpness assessment, which is more suitable for our task.

+\textbf{Quantitative Evaluations.} As shown in Table~\ref{tab:real_test}, the proposed LEDNet achieves the highest MUSIQ score, indicating that our results are perceptually best in terms of color contrast and sharpness.
+LEDNet also obtains the best NRQM and NIQE scores, showing our results have the best image qualities that are well in line with human perception.

-We also collected a real test dataset that contains 240 low-light blurry images.
-Figure~\ref{fig:real_results} presents a visual comparison on this dataset.
-Apart from the baselines in Figure~\ref{fig:lolblur_results}, we add a new cascading baseline composed by Hu~\etal~\cite{hu2014deblurring} and Zero-DCE.
-The methods proposed by Hu~\etal~\cite{hu2014deblurring} and Chen~\etal~\cite{chen2021blind} are particularly designed for low-light deblurring, however, their cascading baselines still suffer from noticeable artifacts in the presence of large saturated regions.
-Besides, the baseline networks trained on our LOL-Blur dataset are also less effective given the real-world inputs, as their architecture are not specially designed to handle this task.
-As shown in Figure~\ref{fig:real_results}, they usually suffer from undesired severe artifacts (red arrows) and blurs (yellow boxes) in their enhanced results.
-Overall, LEDNet shows the best visual quality, with fewer artifacts and blurs.
-The better performance is attributed to our CurveNLU and FASC, which enable LEDNet to perform spatially-varying feature transformation for both intensity enhancement and blur removal.
-The comparisons in real cases strongly suggest the effectiveness of both our proposed dataset and network.
+\textbf{Qualitative Evaluations.} Fig.~\ref{fig:real_results} presents a visual comparison on a real-world night blurry image.
+The methods of Hu~\etal~\cite{hu2014deblurring} and Chen~\etal~\cite{chen2021blind} are particularly designed for saturated image deblurring, however, their cascading baselines still suffer from noticeable artifacts in the presence of large saturated regions.
+Besides, the end-to-end baseline networks trained on our LOL-Blur dataset are also less effective given the real-world inputs, as their architecture are not specially designed to handle this task.
+As shown in Fig.~\ref{fig:real_results}, their results usually suffer from undesired severe artifacts (red arrows) and blurs (yellow boxes) in their results.
+Overall, the proposed LEDNet shows the best visual quality, with fewer artifacts and blurs.
+The better performance is attributed to the CurveNLU and FASC, which enable LEDNet to perform spatially-varying feature transformation for both intensity enhancement and blur removal.
+The comparisons on real images strongly suggest the effectiveness of our dataset and network.
+Notably, benefiting from the noise simulation via CycleISP in the training dataset, our model handles real-world noises well.